AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 **Changes to the Validator Client**
 1) We introduce a new validtor "mode" called Executing Validator which executes all transactions all the time, even when they are not selected for a committee.
-2) Validators must deduce what data they need to request from L1 and from other nodes when they receive a slashing proposal via the p2p.
-3) Validators must decide whether to sign a slashing proposal or ignore it based on their view of the L1 and the p2p layer.
+2) In the case of a invalid state root slashing proposal, validator clients must deduce what data they need to request from L1 and from other nodes when they receive a slashing proposal via the p2p.
+They must also decide whether to sign the slashing proposal or ignore it based on their view of the L1 and the p2p layer.
+3) Validator clients should be equipped with an environment variable to vote on slashing proposals.
+4) Validator clients should be equipped with an environment variable to vote on prover bond unslashing proposals.
-4) Validators should be able to send to L1 a slashing proposal for verification.
+5) Validator clients should be able to send to L1 a slashing proposal for verification.

 **Changes to the P2P**
 1) A new `Gossipable` type slashing proposal object.
+2) A new `Gossipable` type prover bond unslashing proposal object.

 **Changes to the L1 Contracts**
-1) The L1 contracts must accept a slashing proposal object and verify whether certain conditions have been met.
-2) The L1 contracts must be able to slash staked validators within a window commensurate with the validator exit delay.
+1) The L1 contracts must be able to verify that `MIN_REQUIRED_STAKE_PERCENT` of stake has signed a slashing proposal before executing the slash.
-3) The L1 contracts must be able to verify aggregated BLS signatures.
+2) The L1 contracts must be able to verify aggregated BLS signatures.
-4) The Deposit contract
+3) The Deposit contract
-5) Apella execute logic should also update the Rollup instance which owns
+4) Apella execute logic should also update the Rollup instance which owns

 ## Questions to Consider During Review

 1. Executing Validators can spam the network with slashing proposals in DOS attack on the p2p.
 Do we need to make this expensive? i.e. stake some TST then initiate the proposal?
-2. Does a slashing proposal need >50% of the stake?
-Or >50% of the validators?
-3. Do we really want to want to pay a small fee to cover the cost of verifying the BLS signature on L1?
+2. Do we really want to want to pay a small fee to cover the cost of verifying the BLS signature on L1?
 Makes slashing someone free.
-4. Does the Deposit contract achieve its intended purpose of making stake migrations easier?
+3. Does the Deposit contract achieve its intended purpose of making stake migrations easier?

 ## Change Set